MrTomRod/orthofinder-tools/README.md

 ...
 ```

-From this protein, `DNA-directed RNA polymerase subunit beta` will be extracted.
+From this protein, `DNA-directed RNA polymerase subunit beta'` will be extracted.

 #### Command line usage